 |Intestine||Short gut syndrome|

-When it is determined by the physician that a transplant is necessary, a referral is made to a transplant program.
-The patient should be encouraged to obtain a copy of Partnering with Your Transplant Team, which is a free handbook from the U.S. Department of Health.
-It provides the patient and family with information about the process including an overview of the transplant process and how the patient can best navigate the system.5
+When the physician determines that a transplant is necessary, a referral is made to a transplant program.
+The patient should be encouraged to obtain a copy of Partnering with Your Transplant Team, a free handbook from the U.S. Department of Health.
+It provides the patient and family with information about the process, including an overview of the transplant process and how the patient can best navigate the system (UNOS, 2019b).

 After a transplant is decided on, an organ procurement organization (OPO) helps.
 The OPO has two major roles.
 It works to coordinate the donation process when an organ becomes available and works to increase the number of registered donors.
 There are 58 OPOs in the United States and two in New Jersey.
-The OPO is a critical component to the donation process and has personnel available at all times to help in the process.
+The OPO is a critical component of the donation process and has personnel available at all times to help in the process.

 Specifically, the OPO will evaluate the potential donor, contact the Organ Procurement and Transplantation Network (OPTN), run a match-list, work with family members and arrange for the transport and recovery of donated organs.
 All OPOs are certified by the Centers for Medicare and Medicaid Services and must be members of the OPTN.

-In addition to the OPO, there are multiple organizations involved in the transplant process.
+In addition to the OPO, multiple organizations are involved in the transplant process.
 These include the transplant hospital, the OPTN and the United Network for Organ Sharing (UNOS).

 Every transplant hospital in America is an OPTN member and must have a transplant surgeon and a physician with training/experience in the type of organ that is transplanted.

 The OPTN is a unified transplant network created in 1984.
 The network is non-profit, operated privately, and under federal contract.
 The organization works to increase the supply of donated organs and increase the effectiveness and efficacy of organ donation.

 UNOS manages the transplant system in the United States.
-It is a non-profit, private organization and has multiple responsibilities (see Table 2).
+It is a private non-profit organization with multiple responsibilities (see Table 2).